preaction/preaction.me/ssh/index.markdown

 forwarding works (and why to use it), and how to set up SSH tunnels (and why).

+This is a good exploration of the basics of SSH needed to get useful work done, and an introduction to some of the more useful advanced SSH features.

+#### Presenter's Notes

+This talk went well and lasted about an hour.
+The section explaining symmetric and asymmetric cryptography was extraneous and irrelevant and resulted in a lengthy digression.
+I don't know enough about them to explain them, and that's often seen as an invitation for someone else to do so (despite it being very clearly not relevant).
+This part should be removed from future talks.

+Errata: The `ssh-copy-id` is not part of the OpenSSH distribution, and is a shell script that Linux and MacOS include for ease-of-use.

 <!-- ## Articles -->

 ## External Resources